Youth Leaders Guide

 We have photographers and videographers wandering around taking pictures and video for future publicity.
 They will be wearing an ‘Photographer’ or ‘Media’ badge for identification.
 Please be assured that any video shot during ministry times will be handled with the greatest sensitivity in order to respect everyone’s privacy.
 By attending DTI, delegates agree that their image may be captured and used by DTI and VCUKI.
 This may be in photographs or other digital media and may be used for promotional materials or other information which we produce.

-Delegates can opt out of this by speaking to the photographer or asking us to remove their image by contacting the DTI media team during or after the event via our website https://dreamingtheimpossible.org/contact.
+Delegates can opt out of this by speaking to the photographer or asking us to remove their image by emailing the DTI media team during or after the event at hello@dreamingtheimpossible.org.
 You can also inform your Campsite hosts who will pass on your request.

 In 0-4's there will be loads of space to worship, learn Bible stories, do some craft and play games each morning.